What Happens In Each Phase Of Therapy?

 - Maintenance of progress: Evaluating whether you can maintain your progress independently is essential.
 This often means assessing whether you feel ready to navigate challenges and apply the skills learned in therapy without ongoing support from your therapist.

-- Open communication with therapist: A collaborative relationship with your therapist is crucial when deciding to end therapy.
+- Open communication with a therapist: A collaborative relationship with your therapist is crucial when deciding to end therapy.
 Open discussions about progress, goals, and concerns can help you understand if it’s the right time to conclude therapy.
 Your therapist's expertise and guidance may offer valuable insights and support during this decision-making process.

 Ultimately, the decision to end therapy should be made collaboratively between you and your therapist.
 It can help to remember that therapy may be revisited in the future if new challenges arise or additional support is needed.